vidula-vinayagamoorthy/customer-segmentation-analytics/README.md

 🎞️ Preview of the output
 ---
 The outputs shows summaries and visualisations on how customers are grouped under different clustering approaches.
-These outputs are used to support interpretation of segments and discussion of their practical relevance.
+These outputs are used to support interpretation and practical relevance.

 🔭 Why this project?
 ---